ocp-power-automation/ocp4-upi-kvm/docs/quickstart.md

  * `private_key_file` : (Optional) Corresponding private key file.
 Default path is '~/.ssh/id_rsa'.
  * `private_key` : (Optional) The contents of an SSH key to use for the connection.
 Ignored if `public_key_file` is provided.
  * `public_key` :(Optional) The contents of corresponding key to use for the connection.
 Ignored if `public_key_file` is provided.
  * `rhel_subscription_username` : (Optional) The username required for RHEL subcription on bastion host.
-Leave empty if repos are already set in the bastion_imageyy and subscription is not needed.
+Leave empty if repos are already set in the bastion_image and subscription is not needed.
  * `rhel_subscription_password` : (Optional) The password required for RHEL subcription on bastion host.

 ### Setup OpenShift Variables